SL-RU/i3config/Readme.md

-This is my i3wm config.
+This is my sway config.

 Shortcuts are described in ./info file